Get the help you need, every step of the way

 Unlike the EB-1 and the NIW, the EB-2 and EB-3 both require the foreign worker to obtain a PERM Labor Certification before applying for the employment-based immigrant visa.

-Let Purdy Law Review Your National Interest Waiver Case
+Let Purdy Law Review Your PERM Labor Case

 PERM and EB-3 team at Purdy Law has set a track record for approvals and we are prepared to address all issues that are specific to your needs and your employer’s specifications.
 By creating a plan that is unique to your occupation, we will ensure your case makes it through the DOL with ease and success.